Leica (screw mount / Barnack)

 The Leica I (model C) was introduced in 1931 (Rogliatti, 1995:49; some other sources say 1930).
 It was a model A with the addition of an interchangeable lens mount — the first Barnack-type Leica with the screw mount.

-Paris Place des Vosges Leica IIIf, 5cm f/2 Summitar, Tri-X, 2019.
+Place des Vosges Paris Leica IIIf, 5cm f/2 Summitar, Tri-X, 2019.

 Amsterdam Leica IIIf, 5cm f/2 Summitar, Tri-X, 2024.